Perth Amboy Pacers: The ballpark

 The Pacers played at Amusement Park grounds that sat on 21 acres of land.
 It opened in 1904 and was located 300 feet from city limits in Keasbey in Woodbridge Township.
 It bordered Smith Street and the Lehigh Valley train track.
 The Pacers owners Max Gibian and Billy Pfau signed a three-year lease and spent $5,000 refurbishing the fixture to make it one of the best in the league.

-The ballpark was located on a hill that gave spectacular bird's eye views of miles of beautiful country.
+The ballpark was located on a hill that gave a bird's eye views of miles of country.
 The Raritan River was to the south and the city skyline was to the east.
 It was located 300 feet from the city limits and offered a special trolley service on game days.

 The grandstand and field were renovated in time for the arrival of the Pacers.
 A modern 2,000-capacity grandstand colored in crimson and white with a covered backing was constructed, six high rows of bleacher seating were added down each baseline, and a new entrance was built down the left field line.

 Cinder paths were located behind the grandstand and at the back of the third baseline which also included an automobile park outside of the stadium and a refreshment stand near the entrance to the grandstand.

 Grading contractors brought out six teams of horses and twenty men and worked ten hours to change the dimensions of the field.
 The diamond was arranged so that it would lay on a stretch of ground higher than the outfield, which would slope off the same as the outfield at the Polo Grounds.

 The Amusement Park also hosted factory, amateur, and high school teams at the stadium.
 However, within a few years of the improvements on the site, the property was sold in 1917 to a private investor who looked at the redevelopment of the site with housing.

 Plans were to remove the grandstand and outfield fence and relocate it to another property in town, most notably Wonderland Park, but it appears that this never happened.

 At the time, there was a little sadness about its demise, according to the Perth Amboy Evening News:

 “The passing of Amusement Park marks the disappearance of a fixture in Perth Amboy sport.
 For years and years, a ball field of one description or another has stood on the hilltop, the first stands and fences having been gradually dismantled by firewood seekers and the latter standing in good condition, but useless.”